RhoInc/datadigest/README.md

 explorer(demo=T)
 ```

 Note that the name of this repo changed from "rhoinc/codebook" to "rhoinc/datadigest" prior to the release of v1.0 on CRAN.
-Any links to the codebook repo will automaticall redirect.
+Any links to the codebook repo will automatically redirect.